luciusmagn/lambdas-and-logos/book.typ

 When I tell people I'm a programmer, they often imagine me sitting at a computer typing frantically for hours, producing line after line of obscure symbols.
 This Hollywood-perpetuated image misses the essence of what I actually do.
 Most of my time is spent thinking, reading, discussing, arguing with idiots on the internet, sketching, and understanding.
-The actual typing of code might represent only 20-30% of my workday.
-As the legendary computer scientist
+The actual typing of code might represent only a fraction of my working day, especially now that I am no longer working as a software engineer, but take a more educational role.
-Donald Knuth once observed, "Programming is the art of telling another human what one wants the computer to do."
+As the legendary computer scientist Donald Knuth once observed, "Programming is the art of telling another human what one wants the computer to do."

 Consider the evolution of our tools.
+Early programmers used punch cards, where each card represented a single line of code.#footnote[
+    If you have ever been wondering where the practice of "80 characters per line of code max" comes from, guess how many characters you could fit on a punchcard, and how many characters could horizontally fit on early terminals.
-Early programmers used punch cards, where each card represented a single line of code.
-This physical constraint forced programmers to think carefully before committing an instruction, as mistakes were costly to correct.
+] This physical constraint forced programmers to think carefully before committing an instruction, as mistakes were costly to correct.
 Today, we can type code rapidly and undo mistakes with a keystroke, but this ease has sometimes disconnected us from the deliberation that preceded implementation.
 The best programmers maintain that deliberative mindset even with modern tools – they think deeply before they code.

 A programmer places understanding at the apex of priorities.
 Without a thorough grasp of the problem, even the most elegant code is merely an attractive wrong answer.
+I have made a lot of attractive wrong answers in my life.
+This understanding is multi-layered: understanding the stated requirements, the unstated expectations, the users' actual needs (which may differ from what they say they want)#footnote[
+    Often, the user is completely wrong about what they want, and their needs have to be taken with a grain of salt and ideally, signed in blood.
-This understanding is multi-layered: understanding the stated requirements, the unstated expectations, the users' actual needs (which may differ from what they say they want), the constraints of the system, and the implications of different approaches.
-A programmer recognizes that the hardest part of building software isn't the coding – it's figuring out what to build.
+], the constraints of the system, and the implications of different approaches.
+A programmer recognizes that the hardest part of building software isn't the "coding" – it's figuring out what to build, and how to build it, and especially how to build it in a way that is robust enough for a given usecase.

 As a result, a programmer's code should be refined, clear, and purposeful – a crystallization of their thinking process.
+After all, the code you write is the reflection of your thought process.
+If your thinking about a given problem is disorganized, so will be the code you write.
-Just as good writing isn't merely grammatically correct but also clear and persuasive, good programming isn't merely syntactically valid but also elegant and comprehensible.
-The code we write is a communication medium, not just to the computer but to other programmers (including our future selves).
+Just as good writing isn't merely grammatically correct but also clear, and persuasive, and properly utilizes the language you are writing your text in, good programming isn't merely syntactically valid but also elegant and comprehensible.
+The code we write is a communication medium, not just to the computer but to other programmers (including our future selves)#footnote[
+    If you take one thing from this book, let it be this.
+].
 As Robert
 C. Martin puts it, "Clean code always looks like it was written by someone who cares."#footnote[
     Credit where credit is due, but I am not a huge fan of the Clean Code book, but that is for another day.
+It is mostly just that it is very old-Java-centric.
 ]

 The distinction extends further when we consider professional roles.
 A *software engineer* applies